scribe-security/docosaurus-scribe/docs/ci-cd-integration/github-actions.md

 to get Scribe's integrity report of the result.

 Use default configuration path `.gensbom.yaml` to make sure you have set all the input parameters you need.
 At minimum, you need to set the scribe `clientid` and `clientsecret`.

+These credentials can be copied from your <a href='https://mui.production.scribesecurity.com/install-scribe'>CLI page</a>.

 ```yaml
   scribe-clientid: <scribe-client-id>